C1200/RepBot/help/pull-requests.md

 4. Go to the 'pull requests' tab and click the new request button.

 5. Click the 'compare across forks' button.

+6. Click the 'head' dropdown and find the fork that starts with your username (e.g. C1200/RepBot).

+7. Click create new pull request.